Skip to main content

 Throughout the three years, three days per week are spent completing six clinical placements, with the remaining two days per week dedicated to teaching (mostly on the University of Bath campus), study time and research.

 Occasionally, trainees are unable complete the programme within the three years, which may be due to difficulties with meeting the programme requirements or personal circumstances.
 The programme works collaboratively with trainees in finding solutions in these cases.
-If programme registration does extend beyond three years where there are exceptional circumstances, then a funded extension may be possible; if there is no funded extension, than a trainee may incur tuition fee costs (we stress this is exceptionally rare).
+If programme registration does extend beyond three years where there are exceptional circumstances, then a funded extension may be possible; if there is no funded extension, then a trainee may incur tuition fee costs (we stress this is exceptionally rare).

 There are compulsory taught elements throughout the three-year programme.
 The focus of teaching, assessment and clinical placements are aligned to support integration of theory and practice and support placement work.

-You may start this programme at any time.
-Most students start in September.
+You will start this programme in October.

 There is no part-time option for this programme.
 For each new intake there is a single start date, which falls in late September or the first week of October.